Ruben Enaje

-Ruben Enaje is a Filipino carpenter, sign painter, and former construction worker.
-He was noted for being a participant of the San Pedro Cutud Lenten Rites, being crucified 36 times as of 2025.
-He had been crucified every Good Friday since 1986, except from 2020 to 2022 due to the COVID-19 pandemic, and his last crucifixion took place in 2025.
+Ruben Enaje (born 1960 or 1961) is a Filipino carpenter, sign painter, and former construction worker.
+He was noted for being a participant of the San Pedro Cutud Lenten Rites, being crucified 37 times as of 2026.
+He had been crucified every Good Friday since 1986, except from 2020 to 2022 due to the COVID-19 pandemic, and his last crucifixion took place in 2026.

 Background

 Enaje, who was once a construction worker in the Philippines, fell down from an unfinished building in Tarlac, and unexpectedly survived.
 After the incident, saying that it was to thank the Lord for saving him, Enaje started participating in crucifixions, of his own free will, in a ritual done on Good Friday every year.
 Initially done only for nine years since the incident, he continued with another set of nine years as a petition for the healing of his daughter from asthma and another nine years for the good health of his wife.